cloudinary/cloudinary_sfcc_pagedesigner/README.md

 #### Update the site cartridge path

 * Navigate to **Administration > Sites > Manage Sites**.
-* Select the storefront site for which you want to enable the components and navigate to the **Settings tab**.
+* Select the storefront site for which you want to enable the components and navigate to the **Settings** tab.
 * Add **int_cloudinary_pad** to the cartridge path.